 Information above has been summarised from UK Government website.

-PLEASE NOTE: all of our Wellbeing Active courses have been cancelled until futher notice due to staff and client saftey regarding the Coronavirus (Covid-19).
+The majority of our Wellbeing Active courses (except Beginners Fitness) have been cancelled until futher notice due to staff and client saftey regarding Covid-19.

 Please see the Being Social page for advice on how you can stay social and connected during Covid-19.